Alfredredbird/Open-Wrecks/README.md

 ## ⚡ Features
 - 🔐 **Account System** – Sign up, log in, and manage submissions.
-- 📍 **Interactive Map** – Explore shipwreck locations visually with markers.
+- 🗺️ **Interactive Map** – Explore shipwreck locations visually with markers.
+- 📍 **Point Measurement System** – To measure the distance between ships/points.
 - 📝 **Submission Flow** – Users submit shipwreck data → admins approve → it shows on the map.
 - ⚛️ **Modern Stack** – Built with **React** frontend + **Flask (Python)** backend.
+- 🗾 **Updated Info** – Comes with 9 ship recycling yards and tons of ships.
 - 💾 **Self-Hosted** – All data is stored locally, under *your* control.
+- 🛠️ **Constant Updates** – I plan to update this project as much as possible.

 ---